TosbackCgusBridge-Bot/CGUs-versions/Google/Privacy Policy.md

 Information you share

-Control whom you share information with through your account on Google+.
+If you’re a G Suite user, control whom you share information with through your account on Google+.

 Go to Information You Share